beamparticle/beamparticle/support/javanode/README.md

 > Note that this work is heavily inspired from
 > <https://github.com/mookjp/jinterface-example>

+## Installing Dependencies

+The Java node depends on Java 8, hence we need to install the appropriate JDK and optionally JRE as follows (for ubuntu and for others something similar).

+    sudp apt-get install -y openjdk-8-jdk openjdk-8-jre

 ## Building

 There is a gnu Makefile, which can be used as follows, alternatively